wright-group/phasematching_calc/docs/phasematching.rst

 This function can be used to calculate absorbance losses from earlier layers and how this affects four-wave mixing intensity in the succeeding layer.
 It may also serve as an auxiliary function for absorbance modeling without need for use in four-wave mixing expressions.
-See `applyabsorbances`.
+See `apply_absorbances`.

 `calculate_ts(Iso, Las)`